-With Plan F supplement, you never pay anything for doctors, hospitals, or any of the other services covered by Medicare.
+With Plan F, you never pay anything for doctors, hospitals, or any of the other services covered by Medicare.
 The only payment you make is the monthly premium.

-With a Plan G supplement, you must pay the Part B deductible one time per the calendar year.
+With a Plan G, you must pay the Part B deductible one time per the calendar year.
 After you’ve met the deductible, Plan G will cover all the costs, just like Plan F.

 Both Medigap Plan F and Plan G cover any Part B excess charges.
-Whereas, Plan N doesn’t pay for any excess costs.
+Whereas, Plan N doesn’t pay for any excess charges.

-Plan N is an affordable, full-coverage plan option.
-There are a few copays, and you pay the Part B deductible.
+Plan N is an affordable option for many.
+There are a few small copays, and you also pay the Part B deductible.

 The only thing that leaves you vulnerable to is excess charges; but, many doctors accept Medicare assignment.